ericpridham/sublime-commando/README.md

 **Command Palette**

-To add a command to the Command Palette menu, create a new .sublime-commands file.
-Create a new file called `Packages/User/My Commands.sublime-commands` and put this in it:
+Create another file in `Packages/User/` named `My Commands.sublime-commands` and put this in it:

 ```json
 [